 Add a dash of adrenaline to your holiday with an afternoon of snow tubing.
-You don’t have to leave the District to go sledding; the National Zoo offers a fun, affordable snow-less option for city dwellers.
-But if you’re willing to put some miles on the ol’ SUV, you can slip and slide in the real-deal fluffy stuff at these resorts near the DMV.
+You don’t have to leave the District to go sledding; when snow hits the hills of DC, Battery Kemble Park, Book Hill Park and the National Monument offer some of the best places to wipe out in the city.
+No snow?
+No problem.
+If you’re willing to put some miles on the ol’ SUV, you can slip and slide in the real-deal fluffy stuff at these resorts near the DMV.

 Liberty Mountain Resort